ffung-dev/mayfira/README.md

 - `NEXT_PUBLIC_SANITY_API_VERSION`
 - `SANITY_API_READ_TOKEN` (only needed if the dataset is private)

-Until real values are set, pages render with empty/placeholder states instead of crashing — see `safeFetch` in `lib/sanity/queries.ts`.
+Until real values are set, pages render with empty/placeholder states instead of crashing (thank you to claude) see `safeFetch` in `lib/sanity/queries.ts`.

 ## Content model